vaibhav50596/DeerfootTrailAnalysis/README.md

 Besides providing the project team with an opportunity to learn and apply Spark concepts, the results of the project could have real-world applications in transportation forecasting, planning, and safety.

+## How to run?

+These are jupyter notebook files.
+You should have jupyter installed on your machine.

+### To run first part: ENSF612_Spark_Project_1.ipynb
+Use 'deerfoot.csv' file

+### To run second part: ENSF612_Spark_Project_2.ipynb
+Use 'deerfoot_part2-1.csv', 'eng-daily-01012013-12312013.csv' and 'eng-daily-01012014-12312014.csv' files.